acmacalister/Rogue/README.md

 touch rogue
 ```

+This creates a per project text file named rogue, not to be confused with the binary that exist in your PATH.

- To add a framework to your project, run this from Terminal:
+ To add a framework to your project, run this from Terminal (in the directory that contains the rouge text file):

 ```bash
 rogue add https://github.com/daltoniam/starscream.git